 Another informant, Informant 23 shared that her non-Muslim neighbour invited her family and other Muslim neighbours to celebrate Christmas.
 The non-Muslim neighbour borrowed cooking and dining utensils from their Muslim neighbours and requested help from them to cook the halal food.
 They wanted to ensure that everybody felt comfortable and enjoyed the food.
-This demonstrates a high level of tolerance observed in multi-religious and multi-cultural festivals in Malaysia, a similar experience also reported by Ahmad Tarmizi and Sarjit S. Gill (2012).
+This demonstrates a high level of tolerance observed in multireligious and multicultural festivals in Malaysia, a similar experience also reported by Ahmad Tarmizi and Gill (2012).

 An important point to be highlighted in our findings is that all informants admitted that halal food is not exclusive to Muslims.
-The non-Muslim Informant 1 from Klang Valley also stressed inclusive dining in our interview;
+The non-Muslim Informant 1 from Klang Valley also stressed inclusive dining in our interview:

-"Definitely it (halal dining) is not exclusive for Muslims because we are ok with that halal food.
-As halal food is concerned, nothing wrong for us to take halal food as this is the only place where my friends (Muslims) and I can eat together."
+Definitely it (halal dining) is not exclusive for Muslims because we are ok with that halal food.
+As halal food is concerned, nothing wrong for us to take halal food as this is the only place where my friends (Muslims) and I can eat together.

-The third important element of religious tolerance we discovered is 'acceptance'.
+The third important element of religious tolerance that has discovered is "acceptance."
 This term was raised 28 times.
 According to Benson (2016), tolerance allows others to practice their religious beliefs without hindrance through legal recognition and the absence of objection rather than authentic approval of another's religious belief.
 This kind of tolerance was disclosed from the informants' experience in halal dining.
-We found that Malaysians, in general, are open to accepting differences and practising commensality.
+This study found that Malaysians, in general, are open to accepting differences and practising commensality.
 Muslim Informant 23, from East Malaysia Kota Kinabalu, said;

-"We have non-Muslims roommates and friends, they are not just having halal dining with us, during the month of Ramadan, sometimes they fast with us because their religion also encourages them to fast, but, unlike us, they drink water during fasting.
-So, we break our fast together".
+We have non-Muslim roommates and friends, they are not just having halal dining with us, during the month of Ramadan, sometimes they fast with us because their religion also encourages them to fast, but, unlike us, they drink water during fasting.
+So, we break our fast together.

 This statement shows that non-Muslims accept the religious practices of Muslims and try to blend those practices in their daily life, for example, by fasting together.
-They were willing to fast because of their friendship and to appreciate the happy moment of eating together during the break of fast.
-In the Klang Valley, a non-Muslim informant 5, addressed his acceptance of halal dining and Malay culture of eating in his statement;
+They were willing to fast because of their friendship and to appreciate the happy moment of eating together during the breaking of fast.
+In the Klang Valley, a non-

+Muslim Informant 5, addressed his acceptance of halal dining and Malay culture of eating in his statement:

-"I always eat halal food with them.
+I always eat halal food with them.
 During the fasting month, we tend to eat together.
-In fact, instead of using my fork and spoon, I will eat together with my hand when I am with them...it is quite fun".
+In fact, instead of using my fork and spoon, I will eat together with my hand when I am with them...it is quite fun.

-"Eating with hand" as mentioned by informant 5 is a Malay dining culture, not a halal dining requirement.
+"Eating with hand" as mentioned by Informant 5 is a Malay dining culture, not a halal dining requirement.
 He narrated his pleasant experience exploring other dining cultures.
 This indicates that the acceptance of halal dining practice is influenced by socialisation between individuals from different religious and cultural backgrounds.

-The last dimension we analyse from our interview is "understanding".
-The term 'understanding' arose only 22 times, the least compared to other terms.
+The last dimension analysed from the interview is "understanding."
+The term understanding arose only 22 times, the least compared to other terms.
 This may be because the non-Muslim informants were uncertain if they had a deep understanding of halal food.
-However, even without a deep understanding of the concept, they tried to respect their Muslim friends and accept halal food as part of the religious obligations of Muslims.
-Because of that, they repeated words like "comfortable", "accept", and "respect" more than "understanding".
+However, even without a deep understanding of the concept, they tried to respect their Muslim friends and accepted halal food as part of the religious obligations of Muslims.
+Because of that, they repeated words like comfortable, accept and respect more than understanding.
 Informant 14 for example said that: